How the Admission Process Works

 After admission, if the ward refuses treatment or requests discharge and the treating physician believes that further inpatient treatment is necessary or advisable, the facility may rely on the consent of the guardian for treatment, release and discharge decisions pursuant to the guardian's authority under the guardianship.

 A.R.S. § 14-5312.02(C)For families navigating mental health challenges with a loved one under guardianship, understanding this process is essential.
-The statute balances the guardian's responsibility to provide care with meaningful safeguards to protect the ward's rights.
+The statute balances the guardian's duty to provide care with safeguards that protect the ward's rights.